How can we raise $10 million per year for our streets?

 Conclusion

-Reforms to the pricing of on-street parking can easily raise $50 million each year, enabling $10 million to be spent on infrastructure for walking and biking, with the remainder going to other services, capital expenditure, or cuts to rates.
+Reforms to the pricing of on-street parking can raise an extra $42 million each year ($36 million + $6 million), enabling $10 million to be spent on infrastructure for walking and biking, with the remainder going to other services, capital expenditure, or cuts to rates.

 Let’s build a beautiful, liveable and accessible city